Aydin-ab/ray-aydin/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``available_node_types.<node_type_name>.node_type.resources``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The resources that a node type provides, which enables the autoscaler to automatically select the right type of nodes to launch given the resource demands of the application.
-The resources specified are automatically passed to the ``ray start`` command for the node via an environment variable.
+The resources specified are automatically passed to the ``ray start`` command for the node using an environment variable.
 If not provided, Autoscaler can automatically detect them only for AWS/Kubernetes cloud providers.
 For more information, see also the `resource demand scheduler <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/_private/resource_demand_scheduler.py>`_

 * **Required:** Yes (except for AWS/K8s)
 * **Importance:** High